 Capsules and pills are easily damaged by moisture and heat.
 Aspirin, for example, breaks down into a vinegar and salicylic acid that can irritate the patient’s stomach.
 Ideally, keep them in their original container.

 Medicine bottles sometimes contain a cotton ball when first purchased.
 The cotton ball pulls moisture into the bottle – ideally remove this when first opened.

 Remember to keep children safe.
-Always store medicine out of reach and sigh of children ideally in a cabinet with a child safety latch or tamper proof lock.
+Always store medicine out of reach and sight of children ideally in a cabinet with a child safety latch or tamper-proof lock.

 Care home providers should determine the best internal system for the supply of medicines to patients based on the individual’s health and care needs.
 The aim where possible should be to encourage as much independence for the patient in all aspects of their care, including dispensing medicine.
 Some patients may be more than capable of taking their medicine, but it may be the policy of the care home to ensure staff members dispense each dose.